Retatrutide — Triple Agonist GLP-1/GIP/Glucagon Profile

 Retatrutide sits at the mechanistic top of the obesity pipeline.
 Tirzepatide (Eli Lilly, approved as Mounjaro and Zepbound) is a dual GLP-1/GIP agonist.
 CagriSema (Novo Nordisk, NDA filed December 2025) is a GLP-1/amylin co-formulation.
 Retatrutide adds a glucagon arm that neither of those candidates has, which is the source of its weight-loss ceiling advantage in cross-trial comparison.

-On efficacy, retatrutide’s Phase 2 12 mg result (~24.2% at 48 weeks) exceeds tirzepatide 15 mg in SURMOUNT-1 (~22.5% at 72 weeks) and CagriSema in REDEFINE 1 (~22.7% at 68 weeks).
+On efficacy, retatrutide’s Phase 3 TRIUMPH-1 12 mg result (28.3% at 80 weeks; 30.3% at 104 weeks in the BMI ≥35 extension) exceeds tirzepatide 15 mg in SURMOUNT-1 (~22.5% at 72 weeks) and CagriSema in REDEFINE 1 (~22.7% at 68 weeks).
 Timeline position is inverted: CagriSema is closest to market (FDA decision expected ~October 2026), tirzepatide is already approved, and retatrutide is still working through TRIUMPH.
 For a full comparative breakdown, see retatrutide vs tirzepatide vs CagriSema, and for orforglipron-specific context, see retatrutide vs orforglipron.

 Research Use Notes